 My favorite souvenir from our recent trip to California is a small sculpture made out a crystal-filled piece of pipe from Calistoga.
 The pipe once carried water from the natural hot springs to nearby mineral pools, but calcium carbonate crystals formed in the pipes cause them to be replaced nearly every year.

 Having something copper on display in my home made me think about all of the gorgeous copper accessories I’ve been seeing lately (like here and here).
 But rather than purchase something new, I decided to upcycle some existing items that I no longer use.
-I purchased this spray paint and this contact paper to create DIY versions of copper accessories.
+I purchased two types of spray paint (aged copper and metallic copper) to experiment with different finishes and this contact paper to create DIY versions of copper accessories.

 Today, I’m sharing the results of the spray-painted accessories: